VCCT-PROG7312-2025-G3/Lidvin-Megha--ST10049585--PROG7312--POE-PART-1/README.md

 How to Build and Run

-Create a new folder and copy all project files (preserve folder structure) From terminal, cd into MunicipalReportIssues.Mvc
+Create a new folder and copy all project files (preserve folder structure) From terminal, cd into PROG7312-POEPART1
 Run dotnet restore to restore packages
 Run dotnet run to start the app
 Open the URL shown in the console (typically http://localhost:7101)